topcoder-platform/standardized-skills-api/README.md

 ## Local deployment
 - Run the docker compose file under `./local` directory with `docker-compose up -d`
 - Run `npx tsc` to generate the dist script files
-- On success, execute `npm run es-init` to initialize the Elasticsearch index for autocomplete suggestions
+- On success, execute `npm run es-init` to initialize the Opensearch index for autocomplete suggestions
 - Set env variable (using export, or create an `.env` file) for `TC_SKILLS_DATABASE_URL=<AWS DEV DB URL FOR SKILLS>`
 - Connect to VPN
-- Execute `npm run load-data-es` to load all skill data into the created Elasticsearch index
+- Execute `npm run load-data-es` to load all skill data into the created Opensearch index

 ### Setup local database
 - Run `npm run db:init` to create the database tables & seed initial data into it